 Join the Tell Me In Spanish community and get a copy of my step-by-step Spanish Learner’s Roadmaps and tricky synonyms & vocab cheat sheets.

 - Use specialized websites and dictionaries.
-As its name suggests, La Academia Mexicana de la Lengua studies and promotes Mexican Spanish.
-If you’re serious about learning colloquial Mexican terms, use their dictionary and expressions database to incorporate new terms into your vocabulary.
+As its name suggests, La Academia Mexicana de la Lengua studies and promotes the Spanish Mexican dialect.
+If you’re serious about learning colloquial Mexican terms, use their dictionary and expressions database to incorporate new words and phrases into your vocabulary.

-- Check for a slang course.
-Even though you may not learn slang at school, there are a few courses that actually focus on teaching you colloquial and slang Spanish.
+- Find a slang course.
+Even though you may not learn slang at school, there are a few courses that actually focus on teaching you colloquial Spanish.

 - Find a Mexican conversation partner.
 Given that Mexican slang is more common in speech, you should try to find a Mexican conversation partner.
-Having constant conversations with a native speaker can definitely help you increase your slang vocabulary.
+Having constant conversations with a native speaker can definitely help you increase and practice this new skill.
 Additionally, your conversation partner may be able to address any questions and doubts you may have.

 - Apply what you have learned.
 No matter what strategies you use, improving your Mexican slang will be difficult if you don’t practice and apply the things you learned.
-For that reason, take the time to make notes, write your own examples and try to incorporate that new word or phrase into your conversations.
+For that reason, take the time to make notes, write your own examples and try to incorporate the new phrase or slang term you learned into your conversations.

 As you can imagine, Mexican slang vocabulary is extensive.
 But to get you started, I’ve compiled a list of the most common slang terms and expressions you should know.
 Make sure you start incorporating it into your conversations as soon as possible.